kenlasko/nixos-wsl/README.md

 wsl -d <Name of distribution ie NixOS> --cd ~
 ```

-2. Copy your SOPS `keys.txt` into what will be the default user's `~/.config/sops/age` folder.
+2. Copy your SOPS `keys.txt` into what will be the default users `~/.config/sops/age` folder.
 For instructions on setting up SOPS and age, see [Configuring SOPS](#Configuring-SOPS)
 ```
 sudo mkdir -p /home/ken/.config/sops/age sudo chown -R nixos:users /home/ken